nemccarthy/stash-pullrequest-builder-plugin/README.md

 - CI Skip Phrases: default: "NO TEST"
 - Only build when asked (with test phrase):
 - CI Build Phrases: default: "test this please"
+- Target branches: a comma separated list of branches (e.g. brancha,branchb)

-##Building the merge of Source Branch into Target Branch
+## Building the merge of Source Branch into Target Branch

 You may want Jenkins to build the merged PR (that is the merge of `sourceBranch` into `targetBranch`) to catch any issues resulting from this.
 To do this change the Branch Specifier from `origin/pr/${pullRequestId}/from` to `origin/pr/${pullRequestId}/merge`